NJ State-Based Exchange Replaces Healthcare.gov for NJ Residents

 If you’re in the market for NJ individual health insurance, you’re in luck!

-Starting with the 2021 Open Enrollment Period, which begins 11/1/2020, New Jersey residents will no longer use the Healthcare.gov website to enroll in NJ individual health insurance plans.
+Starting with the 2021 Open Enrollment Period, New Jersey residents no longer are using the Healthcare.gov website to enroll in NJ individual health insurance plans.
+The new state-based platform GetCovered.nj.gov is now being used.

 The GetCovered platform offers several significant advantages over Healthcare.gov: